American Federation of Government Employees, Local 2463, Smithsonian Institution: Local 2463 presidents

 Reginald Booth is current Local 2463 President.
-Reginald Booth works as an HVAC utility systems repair operator at the Smithsonian.
+Booth works as an HVAC utility systems repair operator at the Smithsonian.

 According to UnionFacts.com, David Hendrick became President of Local 2463 in 2019, however by August 2021 (acknowledged in a comment posted by Hendrick) his term as Local 2463 president was over.
 Hendrick worked for the National Air and Space Museum as a Museum Specialist managing chemical cleaning, anodizing and plating.

-On December 5, 2019, the United States District Court for the District of Columbia sentenced former AFGE Local 2463 President Audonus A. Duplessis to 12 months in prison, three years probation, 300 hours of community service, and ordered him to pay $87,020 in restitution.
+On December 5, 2019, the United States District Court for the District of Columbia sentenced former Local 2463 President Audonus A. Duplessis to 12 months in prison, three years probation, 300 hours of community service, and ordered him to pay $87,020 in restitution.
 According to The Wall Street Journal, Duplessis, "pleaded guilty...to using union cash to pay for an online dating service, a Smith & Wesson handgun, and Armani clothes."
 Duplessis worked at the Smithsonian Institution as a security guard at the National Museum of African American History and Culture.
 According to a United States Department of Justice press release, "on Sept.
 25, 2017, Duplessis withdrew $11,300 from the Local 2463 checking account at a Wells Fargo branch in Washington, D.C.
 He then transported that stolen money to the Honda dealership in Tysons Corner, Virginia, where he used it to purchase a 2013 Dodge Charger for his personal use."

 Dwight Bowman served as President of Local 2463 in the late 1970s, a period in which Smithsonian employees were not protected by federal Equal employment opportunity (EEO) or labor relations laws and regulations.
 Bowman's efforts with Local 2463 union members led to the negotiation of a master contract agreement securing those labor rights and protections.
 Bowman worked as a photographer at the Smithsonian.
 Bowman served as Local 2463 President until the end of calendar year 2007, when his long-time Vice President Raymond Scoggins became president.